 I also want you to ask God to give through you.
-Ask God, say, “You know what?
-I don’t have finances, but I am trusting that whatever You impress upon me in terms of financial, that You will provide.”
+Ask God, “You know what?
+I don’t have finances, but I am trusting that whatever You impress upon me in terms of finances, that You will provide.”
 So if God is calling you right now to give to your church, I want you to spend time in conversation with Him.
 “God, what does it look like for You to give through me, and what does boldness look like when I trust You and I give back?”
-I pray that each one of you will be—will not be like Ananias and Sapphira.
+I pray that each one of you will not be like Ananias and Sapphira.
 I pray that you will be like Barnabas who gave and became a son of encouragement.
 And if you resist the temptation to become like Ananias and Sapphira, God can do amazing things for you.

-[interruption here about camera options and questions]

-Repeats: I pray that you won’t do like Ananias and Sapphira, who were more worried about looking like Christians instead of being Christians, instead of their relationship with God.
-Instead, be like Barnabas, who was willing to give when God prompted him to, and God was able to do amazing things through him.
-If you do, I know God can use you in powerful ways.

-[interruption again]

-Repeats: My prayer is that you won’t be like Ananias and Sapphira, who were more worried about looking good instead of their relationship with God.
-I pray that you will, instead, be like Barnabas who when convicted by God, when he prayed for boldness, was willing to take that step of faith and to sell his field and to give what God asked him to give, and because of that he did amazing things.
-I promise you that if you are willing to keep your motivation right and to keep your motivation in line with God, that God can do great things through you.

-[Ends here]